The Perfect 2 to 3 Days in Bologna Itinerary

 Fountain of Neptune

-Whether you’re someone that’s always been drawn to Bologna either for its food, architecture, or history, or you’re looking for a unique Italian destination to visit, you’ll quickly find Bologna is a true gem.
+Whether you’re someone who’s been drawn to Bologna either for its food, architecture, or history, or you’re looking for a unique Italian destination to visit, you’ll quickly find Bologna is a true gem.

 This itinerary for Bologna will bring you through the historic center, into the delicious food culture, as well as through the oldest university in the world.